 - Require you to use a specific payment method for your taxes, such as a prepaid debit card

 - Ask for credit or debit card numbers over the phone

 - Threaten to bring local police or other law-enforcement groups to have you arrested for not paying

 What steps is the IRS taking to fight tax identity theft?

-The chart below as reported by The Treasury Inspector General for Tax Administration shows the number of fraudulent tax returns identified by the IRS, as well as the refund amounts that were claimed and stopped for Filing Seasons 2017, 2018 and preliminary reports through February 23, 2019.
+The chart below as reported by The Treasury Inspector General for Tax Administration shows the number of fraudulent tax returns identified by the IRS, as well as the refund amounts that were claimed and stopped for Processing Years 2019, 2020 and 2021, as of February 27, 2021.

 |Filing Season||Fraudulent Refund Returns Identified||Fraudulent Refund Returns Stopped||Amount of Fraudulent Refunds Identified||Amount of Fraudulent Refunds Stopped|